sourcegraph/about/handbook/engineering/search/roadmap.md

   - **Estimated start:** 2020-11-02
   - **Estimated effort:** 4 weeks

-#### 7. Performance at scale: follow-up to “scale indexed text search to 500k repositories”, focus and scope TBD
+#### 7. Performance at scale
+Follow-up to “scale indexed text search to 500k repositories”, focus and scope TBD

+#### 8. Consolidate repogroups + search scopes
-#### 8. As a user, I can create a scope of code I want to search across as a list of repositories (consolidate repogroups + search scopes)
+As a user, I can create a scope of code I want to search across as a list of repositories
   - Consolidate the overlapping features for this experience - repogroups and search scope pages.
   - Scoping your search to multiple repositories is intuitive and easy ([issue](https://github.com/sourcegraph/sourcegraph/issues/10621))

+#### 9. Better version contexts 1/2
-#### 9. As a user, I can create a scope of code I want to search across as a list of repositories + branches (better version contexts 1/2)
+As a user, I can create a scope of code I want to search across as a list of repositories + branches
   - Creating version context scopes manually is time consuming.
 Improve this user experience ([issue](https://github.com/sourcegraph/sourcegraph/issues/11569))
   - ToDo: consolidate user requests for a better search experience with version contexts set